maximumjpeg/PatientActionTracker/README.md

 P.A.T. will log the formatted Patient information to the console

 ## Testing P.A.T.
-In a terminal instance from the P.A.T root directory
+Open a Terminal instance from the P.A.T. root directory Run the test suite with the command ```npm test``` Check the console for the test results

 ## Design decisions